 SailBits was created by Steve Mitchell in 2007 to document his experiences with sailing and general technology.
 Over the years, it had different names (stevem.net) and has morphed into a more review-based site for both marine electronics, boating projects, and general technology.

 The original platform for this development and experimentation was a sailboat named Jammy.
 From 2015 to 2018 even more experimentation happened aboard a Beneteau sailboat named Grace.
-Most recently, Steve has moved on to a bigger and more modern boat named Grace.
+Most recently, Steve has moved to a 46′ Ocean Alexander motor yacht named Rendezvous.
 Their stories, adventures, and histories are captured here on SailBits.com.

 The goal of SailBits is to tell a story about how technology and boating work together, to share ideas about projects, and help others learn from the experience.

 About Steve Mitchell

 I live in Seattle, WA and cruise around Puget Sound on Rendezvous, my 1988 Ocean Alexander 420 Sundeck motor yacht.
 I’ve lived here most of my life, but have been fortunate enough to work for many technology companies in the last 25 years and travel all over the world.

 I began my love affair with technology when I was very young by taking apart everything I could get my hands on, and figuring out how it worked.
 I ran one of the largest bulletin board systems (BBS) on the West Coast in the 1980’s out of my childhood home in Gig Harbor, WA, and then in Greeley, CO.